 Throughout your month of Forward Estate Planning, your information will always be kept confidential.
 Although you’ll be part of a group going through the same process together, other participants will not be able to see any of your information.
-My policy will be to keep every participant anonymous.
+My policy is to keep every participant anonymous.
 If I think one person’s question or situation might be helpful to discuss with the rest of the group, I will ask for permission to share.

 What you’re getting with Forward Estate Planning is not just a bundle of legal documents.
 It’s knowledge of the law and how it affects you and your family.
 It’s the experience that comes from working through things yourself.
 It’s the assurance the comes from having a lawyer guiding and reviewing your plan.
 Most importantly, it’s the peace of mind that comes from finally “getting around to it.”
 All because you can finally get it—a will and a complete estate plan—without the price and inconvenience of hiring a traditional lawyer and without the risks of doing it all yourself.

 Now’s the time to take action.
 The very first Forward Estate Planning group starts August 3.
 It’s limited to 10 participants and signups will be closed August 2.